bbmokhtari/django-translations/docs/guide/models.rst

 Apply instance translations
 ===========================

-To apply the translations of a :class:`~translations.models.Translatbale` instance use the :meth:`~translations.models.Translatable.apply_translations` method.
+To apply the translations of a :class:`~translations.models.Translatable` instance use the :meth:`~translations.models.Translatable.apply_translations` method.